 Indexing for deltas is invoked by the web user, and so needs to have access to the index files.
-The simplest way to ensure this is run all Thinking Sphinx rake tasks by that web user.
+The simplest way to ensure this is by running all Thinking Sphinx rake tasks with that web user.

 If you’re still having issues, and you’re using Passenger, read the next hint.

 If you’re using Phusion Passenger on your production server, with delta indexing on some models, a common issue people find is that their delta indexes don’t get processed.

 If it’s not a permissions issue (see the previous hint), another common cause is because Passenger has its own PATH set up, and can’t execute the Sphinx binaries (indexer and searchd) implicitly.

 The way around this is to find out where your binaries are on the server:

 And then set the bin_path option in your

 config/thinking_sphinx.yml file for the production environment: